spitch-oss/denormalizer/README.md

 Text denormalization includes prediction of punctuation, capitalization, and transformation of number words into digits.

+You can find an interactive online demo [here](https://denormalizer.spitch.ch/).

 We provide small (`s`) and large (`l`) models for English (`en`) and Russian (`ru`).
 The large models have consistently better performance metrics, but the small models provide doubled inference speed at a reasonable quality (see paper for details).